Don’t Focus on the Negative, See It in a New Light with Six Inspiring Steps

 Reframing thoughts is one tool that I’m trying to practice regularly.
 When I’m slipping into a negative fear spiral about something, I’m trying to pause and think, “How can I see this in a new way?
 What is this situation forcing me to see about myself that I need to learn?”

-If I’m able to stay curious long enough, the answer inevitably comes along, and I can see things differently.
+If I can stay curious long enough, the answer inevitably comes along, and I can see things differently.

 6. Remember that what you see is your reality.